When Japan's women broke their silence

 - South Korean actor found dead after #MeToo allegations

-But the reporter has also seen a significant backlash on social media and among celebrities.
-Many criticised the reporter for handing in the recorded interview to the magazine.
+But the reporter has also seen a significant backlash on social media, from politicians and even celebrities.
+Many chose to critique the reporter for handing in the recorded interview to the magazine.
+Hirofumi Shimomura, a former culture minister, said he considered that "a crime in a sense" but later apologised for that comment.

-On Sunday, an influential comedian, Hitoshi Matsumoto, queried why TV Asahi had allowed a female reporter to continue covering Mr Fukuda if they knew he was sexually harassing her.
+Then an influential comedian, Hitoshi Matsumoto, queried why TV Asahi had allowed a female reporter to continue covering Mr Fukuda if they knew he was sexually harassing her.

 "If they made her go against her will, isn't that power harassment?
 And if she kept going for a year because she was keen on it, then wasn't it a honey trap?"